 Grants can be of up to 75% for voluntary and private sector bodies and up to 50% for public bodies.
 Match funding can be made up of in kind and volunteer time contributions as well as cash, but applications will be strengthened by showing other sources of funding.

-The Grant Advisory Panel meets several times during the year to approve applications.
+The Grant Advisory Panel meets once a year to approve applications.
 Smaller applications can be processed more quickly.

 Projects must be discussed before a full application is made.
-You can start by sending in the brief Project Ideas Form which you can download from this page.
+You can start by sending in the brief Project Ideas Form which you can download below.
 Once you have sent this in, we will contact you to discuss the project in more detail and whether it is appropriate to fill in the full application.

-For more information, please contact Cath Landles on 01743 254742 or email firstname.lastname@example.org
+For more information, please contact Stephanie Hayes on 01743 254746 or email firstname.lastname@example.org

 Shropshire Mobile Farm, Farms and Flowers – Educational visits in schools, £1200